aicore/analytics-parser/docs/generatedApiDocs/index-API.md

 A module that can transform raw analytics dump files.

-## parseJSON
+## parseExtractedFile

-Converts the given JSON analytics dump file int a processed JSON representation and returns it.
+Converts the given extracted JSON analytics dump file int a processed JSON representation and returns it.
 Will optionally write the json file to disk if targetFilePath is specified below.

 #### The processed JSON format is an array of sample item below: